 The act which the Joint Committee is called upon to adopt constitutes an act having legal effects.
+The envisaged act will be binding under international law in accordance with Article 14 of the Agreement.

 The envisaged act does not supplement or amend the institutional framework of the Agreement.